Robotto/serial2keyboard/README.md

 # serial2keyboard
 Python script that listens to serial data and pushes virtual keyboard keys.
 Baudrate is hardcoded to 115200 right now.. deal with it...
+Thank you to CalPolyUROV for the nifty serial list function [from here](https://github.com/CalPolyUROV/UROV2019/blob/master/raspi/snr/comms/serial/serial_finder.py)

 # requirements if you want to run it with python:
 ```